Why?

 First – hearing a possible request in the trigger sentence.
 What is the positive result the person wants?

-Do you want Russians to loudly demand their government, that their army stops destroying Ukraine and returns home ?
+Do you want Russians to loudly protest against the war and demand from their government, that their army stops attacking Ukraine?

 Would you like support?